timosalm/going-serverless-workshop/workshop/workshop/content/exercises/spring-native-intro.md

 As you can see, to use Spring Native for our example application, we added a dependency to the latest Spring Native library, configured the Paketo Java Native Image Buildpack in the `native` profile by setting `BP_NATIVE_IMAGE` to `true`.
 We can also see that the Spring AOT plugin was added, which performs ahead-of-time transformations required to improve native image compatibility and footprint.
 Last but not least for the second option to build your Native Image, the `native-maven-plugin` was added to our pom file to be able to invoke the native image compiler from your build.

-Configure the Spring Boot Maven Plugin to build a native image

-Add the Spring AOT plugin

 ```terminal:execute
 command: |
   cd going-serverless-workshop/samples/spring-boot-hello-world